 While many know the Costa Blanca from Benidorm holidays and sun-drenched, sangria splashed summer vacations, there is more to this region of Spain than days on the beach.
 In fact, winter and early spring are good times to visit when Las Fallas, one of the most spectacular festivals in Spain, are on full display in Valencia.
-We have Zach Frolich our guest writer and expert in Valencia, to give us his take.
+We have Zach Frolich our expert in Valencia, to give us his take.
 Las Fallas has immense sculptures; comical, erotic, religious, all dazzling.
 It is wild and noisy.
 Zach will describe this fantasy fest in four parts.

 By Zach Frolich